Apache Warpath Invitational Concept of Operations

 Join us for an epic end-of-the-year event that promises excitement and camaraderie.
 It will be a fantastic opportunity to share good times with good people while supporting a meaningful cause.
 The top 25 participants from Top Ops ‘25 are guaranteed an exclusive invitation, ensuring a memorable experience.
 If you place lower than 25, don't worry—you may still receive an invitation, so be prepared for the possibility of joining in on the fun!

 *Range Officers who serve throughout the year will be extended an invite in appreciation for their efforts regardless of Top Ops standings.
+Range officers in the top 25 do not count against the top 25 invitations.

 There will be no fee charged for registration.
 Proof of a generous donation to https://frontlinehealingfoundation.org/ will be the only financial requirement for participation.